-Secondary Infection

-The development of secondary ocular infection has occurred after use of combinations containing steroids and antimicrobials.
-Fungal and viral infections of the cornea are particularly prone to develop coincidentally with long-term applications of steroids.
-The possibility of fungal invasion should be considered in any persistent corneal ulceration where steroid treatment has been used (see WARNINGS).

-Secondary bacterial ocular infection following suppression of host responses also occurs.
+Secondary Infection: The development of secondary ocular infection has occurred after use of combinations containing steroids and antimicrobials.
+Fungal and viral infections of the cornea are particularly prone to develop coincidentally with long-term applications of steroid.
+The possibility of fungal invasion must be considered in any persistent corneal ulceration where steroid treatment has been used.
+(See WARNINGS) Secondary bacterial ocular infection following suppression of host responses also occurs.